 More rivers and lakes will be added as more CANOE STORIES are told.
 For the immediate future, some of the rivers and lakes that I plan to take my canoe down are as follows:

 The Brahmaputra is nestled in the easternmost corner of the Indian subcontinent.
-The 700km expedition starts at the ancient and holy site of Parashuram Kund.
+The 1,600km expedition starts at the ancient and holy site of Parashuram Kund.
 The first part of the journey is on the Lohit river, a tributary of the Brahmaputra.
 Entering Assam, the Brahmaputra quietens down, after a turbulent journey covering many miles through China and Arunachal Pradesh.
 This journey follows the course of the river, alongside some breathtaking countryside, including the famous Kaziranga National Park, Majuli the world's largest riverine island, paddling along with some river dolphins, and possibly interacting with tribes that continue to live their primitive hunter-gatherer lifestyle.
-The journey finally ends at Guwahati, the capital of Assam.
+The journey then enters Bangladesh at Dhubri, and paddles the Jamuna

 Odyssea is the first of the Canoe Stories that will be out in the open sea.
 Actually, three seas - the Arabian Sea, the Indian Ocean and the Bay of Bengal.
 I will paddle my canoe, hugging the entire coastline of India, starting from Koteshwar, Gujarat to finish in Kolkata, West Bengal.
 This 10,000 odd kilometre journey will take me across 11 States and Union Territories, providing me with the opportunity of interacting with changing people, food, cultures, music, etc. Over about six months, camping on a new beach every evening, interacting with the locals and imbibing the diverse cultures, will be of immense excitement, enjoyment and learning.